-If appropriate, we can designate any security to be a particular financial product based on its economic substance.
+However, we can designate tokens issued as part of an ICO to be a particular financial product if, based on their economic substance, this is necessary to promote fair and efficient financial markets in New Zealand or any of the other purposes of the FMC Act.
 For example, a project token giving investors voting rights and a share in the company and its profits could be designated an equity security.
-Any designation would likely be accompanied by an exemption to modify FMC Act disclosure and governance requirements.
+A designation could be accompanied by an exemption to modify FMC Act disclosure and governance requirements.

-If you are a New Zealand-based token or cryptocurrency issuer you must:
+If you are New Zealand-based and provide financial services you must:

 If your token or cryptocurrency is not a financial product or financial service, you will need to comply with the Fair Trading Act 1986 to the extent you are in ‘trade’.
 The Fair Trading Act also applies to overseas-based tokens and cryptocurrencies offered in New Zealand.

 Crowdfunding in the form of an ICO is not the same as crowdfunding covered by the FMC Act.
 We license crowdfunding platforms to provide an intermediary service via a facility, such as a website, where companies make offers to retail investors.
 Crowdfunding under the FMC Act enables companies to raise up to $2 million in any 12-month period, without registering a PDS.

 We can grant exemptions to promote the FMC Act’s objectives.
 One objective is to promote innovation and flexibility in our financial markets.
 We can also, if appropriate, grant exemptions to ensure FMC Act requirements are fit for purpose for ICOs.
 This may include modifying PDS or governance requirements.